wkoszek/me/blog/source/blog/2012-09-11-book-the-art-of-motorcycle-maintenance.md

 ---
-title:	The Art of Motorcycle Maintenance
+title:	"The Art of Motorcycle Maintenance"
 auth:	Robert Pirsig
 read:	2012-09-11
 ---